ISISComputingGroup/ibex_developers_manual/Deployment-on-an-Instrument-Control-PC.md

 - Inform the instrument scientist that you are going to upgrade the instrument in 5 minutes so that they are not suprised when you remote desktop to the instrument.

 - **install** Check that Java is installed on the PC.
 If not, download the latest JRE from the Java web-site (http://www.java.com/en/) and install it.
 Make sure you choose the 64-bit version of Java.
+See also [Upgrade Java](Upgrade-java).

 - **install** If the PC is running the Windows Classic theme, switch it to a modern theme (e.g. Windows 7 Theme); the IBEX GUI looks better when using a modern theme.
 To change the theme see [Change Windows Theme](Change Windows Theme).

 ## Preparatory Steps for Server